Discovering and Visualizing Hierarchy in Multivariate Data: Materials and Methods

 \begin{rem} The partition tree can be constructed as a byproduct by bookkeeping the parental relations of partitions. \end{rem} The density in $r$ is recovered by $d(r) = \textrm{Pr}(r) / |r|$, where $|r|$ is the volume of $r$; $\alpha > 0$ is a Laplace smoother (pseudo count).
-In line 13, Pearson's Chi-square test or log likelihood test can be used; in line 18, we apply the symmetric discrepancy based test \cite{Liang2001} as follows: let
+In line 8, we test the uniformity hypothesis by the symmetric discrepancy \cite{Liang2001} as follows, let

 then